 I know some of you are asking what about a bathroom?
-For the most part it is our sons who use this area when they are visiting.
-They are young and male and therefore middle of the night visits are not required.
-However I have slept out there when we have given our room up to company.
 The solution was to order a portable toilet and pop up privacy tent.
-The great thing is now in the summer we will be able to bring along on the pontoon boat for the coffee cruises!
+The great thing is now in the summer we can bring it along on the pontoon boat for the coffee cruises!

 The Annex is not for everyone.
 A few of our guests have slept on cots or our couch in the living room.
 The living room sleeping guests have to basically not mind being in the same room as Wade and I. Other guests have arrived in time for the coffee cruise in the morning; stayed until the sunset cruise at night and then happily retreated to a hotel nearby

 We love our Little House on the Channel.
 We continue to learn new ways to “stretch” our space and enjoy it with others.
 We have added a remodeled camper to our sleeping quarters for guests.
 Click here to see that project:

 We have learned that even though we are not big on square footage we can still go big on hospitality.